britzl/extension-imgui/README.md

 ## IMPORTANT
 * The project currently only has bindings for a small subset of the Dear ImGUI API.
   * More bindings are added as I need them.
 Pull requests are accepted!
-* The project is not cross-platform - See below for list of supported platforms
-  * The current version uses the `imgui_impl_opengl3.cpp`

 ## Platforms support